Subrahmanyajoshi/Cancer-Detection-using-GCP/README.md

 ```
 - Open config file at config/config.yaml and update it accordingly.
 - Go to project root and run following.
 It sets environment variable
-   PYTHONPATH to project root so that modules can be imported easily. (remove the backslashes)
+   PYTHONPATH to project root so that modules can be imported easily.

 ```shell
 export PYTHONPATH=$(pwd):${PYTHONPATH}